 Vocabulary: il regâl (gift), dopli (double), fâ fûr (to kill), preparâ (to prepare), a misdì (at noon), gustâ (to lunch, to eat lunch), ordenâ (to order, to command), cjapâ pôre (to get scared, to take a fright), par vie di (because of), chê altre volte (the last time, the other time), plombâ parmìs (to fall down upon), brincâ (to capture, to seize), fâ sclâf (to enslave).

 In verse 12, you encountered bêçs al indopli; in verse 15, you find doplis bêçs.
-Bêçs al indopli can be understood more literally as money in double, and doplis bêçs as double money.
-The GDBtf offers many examples of dopli, such as: lungjece dople (double length), porzion dople (double portion), une persone dople (a false person), dopli t (double t; that is, tt), al lavore il dopli di chei altris (he works twice as much as the others), viodi dopli pe strache (to see double out of fatigue).
-Rather than al indopli, as found in the Bible, the GDBtf lists ad in dopli.
+Bêçs al indopli can be understood literally as money in double, and doplis bêçs as double money.
+More examples of dopli: lungjece dople (double length), porzion dople (double portion), une persone dople (a false person), dopli t (double t; that is, tt), al lavore il dopli di chei altris (he works twice as much as the others), viodi dopli pe strache (to see double out of fatigue).

 In the last sentence of verse 18, you find the presint indicatîf used, whereas English would have employed the future: nus plombin parmìs (they [will] fall upon us), nus brìnchin (they [will] seize us) e nus fasin sclâfs (and they [will] make us slaves).
 The use of the presint indicatîf here emphasises the conviction that the events will occur.